Shabbat Services

 The PrayGround

-Once we are back in our sanctuary, we encourage families with children 5 years old or younger to join us on Saturday mornings at the "PrayGround," a Jewish-themed play space in the sanctuary.
+We encourage families with children 5 years old or younger to join us on Saturday mornings at the "PrayGround," a Jewish-themed play space in the sanctuary.
 In this way, the youngest members of our community can begin to fall in love with Shabbat.

 Wednesday Shacharit (Morning) Service